Your taxes: prepped and filed for $89

 Funny how the planets align sometimes.
-Because tax-return season is officially underway, I've been getting ready to write about Visor, a service that charges a flat rate to hook you up with a CPA who'll prepare and file your return and answer your questions.
+Because tax-return season is officially underway, I've been getting ready to write about Visor, a service that charges a flat rate to hook you up with a certified public accountant who'll prepare and file your return and answer your questions.

 That rate is a pretty attractive $99, though it jumps to $198 if you add a "tax-situation" like self-employment or stock sales.
 But, lo and behold, suddenly there's a deal.